 On our recent trip to Byron Bay we stopped in at Summerland House Farm in nearby Alstonville.
 I had seen it on a travel show a while back and kept it in the back of my mind for a future visit.
-Summerland House Farm held particular interest for me because it is owned by House with No Steps and provides training and employment for 90 people living with a disability.
+Summerland House Farm held particular interest for me because it is owned by Aruma (formerly the House with No Steps) and provides training and employment for 90 people living with a disability.
 I was keen to see this wonderful social enterprise for myself.

 When I mentioned it to our relatives who live in the region, they only had positive things to say about the restaurant so we popped in for lunch.
 We had delicious meals and it was great to see so many people with disabilities working in the café.

-Visitors can sit, as we did, in the restaurant or grab some takeaway and eat at picnic tables in the extensive grounds, which include miniature golf, a playground and small water park.
+Visitors can sit, as we did, in the restaurant or grab some takeaway and eat at picnic tables in the extensive grounds.
+A small entrance fee, $5 per child and $3 per adult gives visitors access to the playground, small water park and farm yard.

 AJ & I took our little cousins on the tractor tour of the farm.
 The kids just enjoyed being on a tractor ride but I found the commentary interesting.
 I liked hearing about the history of Summerland House and the employment opportunities it offers.
 We also got a peek into the packing sheds for the avocados and macadamias.
 The avocado and macadamia plantations on the property are extensive.